loicsander/Robofont-scripts/MutatorScale/Readme.md

 scaler.getScaledGlyph(‘H’, (100, 20))
 ```

 But you should be aware that this can lead to ugly deformations if pushed too far; it’s not a ideal solution.
-Still, used with reason, it can produce close to final results.
+Still, used with reason, it can produce close to final results with some designs.

 *(When you go too far with anisotropic interpolation)*
 ![alt tag](images/mutatorScale-4.png)